matthew-liu801/matthew-liu801.github.io/_pages/about.md

 I'm interested in mathematical and computational biology, focusing on integrating statistical and biological principles with deep learning to understand the relationships between protein sequence, structure, and function.
 Currently, I'm [exploring this](https://research.berkeley.edu/surf-fellows/matthew-liu/) by using deep structure-based models to learn better models of protein evolution.

-In my free time, I enjoy cycling, running, and making Google reviews.
+In my free time, I enjoy cycling, listening to musicals, and making Google reviews.